 Boron is another important micronutrient that is essential for plant growth and improves the production efficiency of wheat.
-However, the deficiency of B is the most frequently encountered one in field [22].
+However, the deficiency of B is the most frequently encountered in field [22].
 Boron is essential for cell division and elongation of meristematic tissues, floral organs and the flower male fertility, pollen tube germination and its elongation and the seed and fruit formation.
 Lack of B can cause the 'wheat sterility' resulting in increased number of open spikelets and decreased number of grains per spike [23].
 The B deficiency in soil can affect seedling emergence and cause an abnormal cellular development in young wheat plant [24].
-Deficiency of B also inhibits root elongation by limiting cell division in the growing zone of root tips [25].
-Deficiency of B is known to inhibit the leaf expansion and reduction in photosynthesis though the exact role of boron in photosynthesis is still least understood of all the mineral nutrients.
-In the field, sexual reproduction is often affected by low B reducing the grain yield significantly but without any visual symptoms expressed during vegetative growth.
+It also inhibits root elongation by limiting cell division in the growing zone of root tips [25].
+Deficiency of B is known to inhibit the leaf expansion and reduction in photosynthesis.
+In the field, sexual reproduction is often affected by low B reducing the grain yield significantly without any visual symptoms expressed during vegetative growth.